Sbector/iching/README.md

 ## ICHING

-This is a web app in construction that will help new readers of the I ching to make their fist consults and take record of those.
+This is a web app in construction that will help new readers of the I ching to make their fist consults and record them.

 ## Install and run locally